 Finally, consent needs to be Specific.
 Consent is specific only to a certain situation and activity.
 You must receive specific consent for each individual activity in which you are involved in with another person.

-If you are still not sure about consent, watch the video above to help you understand consent better.
+If you are still not sure about consent, watch the video above to help you better understand consent.